iontodirel/matchbox_aprs/README.md

 - Daughter board - Standalone Digipeater and tracker
   - Power management
     - Integrated 1.5 A Li-Po linear charger
-    - Power-path management automatically switches between battery and USB
+    - Power-path management automatically switches between battery and USB power
     - Buck-boost regulator provides stable 5V rail to the mainboard regardless of the battery voltage
+    - Independent power
-    - Independent low-noise LDO for daughterboard power
+      - Low-noise LDO for daughterboard power
     - Two load switches allow the MCU to power-gate the GNSS and mainboard and fully turn off both devices programatically
     - Push button controller starts the system via a tactile switch with MCU soft power off
       - Auto start and `always on` are also supported
     - Fuel gauge with voltage and current measurement for accurate state of charge estimation
+    - Power bypass enables power from an external source like an solar MPPT regulator
   - GNSS
     - Integrated GNSS receiver with onboard antenna
     - Retains warm-start capability via small rechargeable backup cell